 Around the world, the focus on sustainable business practices continue to grow and there is pressure from all sides.
 Customers' purchasing decisions are increasingly influenced by environmental efforts, governments are increasing waste levies and requiring organisations to take ownership of their environmental impact, organisations want to outwardly display their commitment to making a difference and environmental KPIs are being introduced in most industries.

 Method developed the philosophy of Open Plan Recycling, bringing bright colour-coded recycling stations out into the open plan design of modern spaces.
 This increases awareness and changes the way individuals interact with waste and recycling in any facility.

 Traditional recycling and waste solutions such as desk bins and bins hidden in cupboards mean that users often throw all of their waste mindlessly into the nearest bin.
 With Open Plan Recycling you remove these convenient general waste options and place recycling stations consistently throughout a space.

-Method’s recycling stations act as a visible statement of an organisation's commitment to sustainability.
+Method’s beautiful bins and recycling stations make recycling a part of the furniture.
+Being out in the open as a visible statement of your organisation's commitment to recycling and sustainability.